YuhanL1n/CSCI5828/homework01.md

     in the nature of software.
 You may change your editor to solve a problem, then you may face a new one.

-3. List and briefly describe the four essential difficulties of developing software systems that Brooks identifies.
-Provide additional examples of each type of the four essential difficulties.
+**3. List and briefly describe the four essential difficulties of developing software systems that Brooks identifies.
+Provide additional examples of each type of the four essential difficulties.**

     Complexity: Software entities are complex, and the number and types of the parts increase exponentially with the size of a